Mikhail Prokhorov: Russian politics

 In May 2011, Prokhorov announced a plan to join the leadership of the Russian pro-business political party Right Cause.
 While not antagonistic to the Kremlin, the party was seen as likely to support President Dmitry Medvedev rather than Prime Minister Vladimir Putin if the latter entered the 2012 presidential race.
 In June of that year, Prokhorov was elected to the leadership of the party at the Right Cause Party Congress of 2011.
 At the acceptance ceremony, Prokhorov officially criticized the present ruling tandem of Medvedev-Putin, the structure of Russia, and vowed to bring Russia back to a stable development course.
 However, in September 2011, Prokhorov reversed course and resigned from Right Cause, "condemning it as a 'puppet Kremlin party' micromanaged by a 'puppet master' in the president's office ...
 Vladislav Y. Surkov".

 In 2014, Prokhorov announced that he was considering moving control of his ownership in the Brooklyn Nets to one of his Russian-based subsidiaries, in an attempt to comply with Putin's order, signed into law in 2013, that no Russian politicians should have foreign assets and equity, and that all Russian companies should be registered and pay tax locally.

 In 2016, Prokhorov ran afoul of Putin when his media group Onexim, specifically RBC Media, published articles and news reports on the Panama Papers and Putin's son-in-law Kirill Shamalov's connections and offshore assets.
 Onexim offices were raided by the Federal Security Service as well as tax department officials, in April 2016.
 The raids were officially described as part of an investigation into another bank but the FSB reported that tax violations were discovered at "a number of commercial structures".

 A number of media journalists, including editor-in-chief of RBC Media, were fired after the raid, amid rumors of pressure and opposition from the Kremlin.

 In June 2012, he became the leader of the Civic Platform Party.
 In 2015, Prokhorov resigned as leader of the party and left it.

 2012 presidential campaign

 In December 2011, after the legislative elections, Prokhorov announced that he would contest the 2012 presidential election against Vladimir Putin as an independent.
 He called it "probably the most important decision of my life".
 According to Communist leader Gennady Zyuganov and opposition leader Boris Nemtsov, both saw the move as inspired by the Kremlin.
 According to Nemtsov, it was an attempt "to preserve Putin's regime".
 He collected 2 million signatures needed to allow him to run for the presidency.
 Prokhorov said he would not base his campaign on criticism of Putin.
 "Criticism must make up no more than 10% ...
 I would like to focus on the things I would do," he said.

-On 4 March 2012 presidential polling, Prokhorov gained 7.94% of the vote.
-According to a poll by VTSIOM, his candidacy was known by only 8% of the Russian electorate.
+On 4 March 2012 presidential polling, Prokhorov gained 7.98% of the vote.
+On election day, Prokhorov said: "Initially I had no illusions that I was going to the presidential elections, which are, in fact, dishonest.
+Obviously, preferences were made in favor of one candidate".